eartun/SurvivalCO2/README.md

 *Descriptions for the data files:*

-- data.csv: Data set that includes 2547 CO2 sequestration scenarios with variable reservoir and operational parameters, with corresponding cumulative gas injection, and time-to-event variable (T1) which indicates the time that would take until injecting 1 Bscf of CO$_2$
+- data.csv: Data set that includes 2547 CO2 sequestration scenarios with variable reservoir and operational parameters, with corresponding cumulative gas injection, and time-to-event variable (T1) which indicates the time that would take until injecting 1 Bscf of CO2

 - datac.csv: Same data set with injection rate fixed at 150 Mscf/d in all scenarios.
 Other input parameters are the same with the other data set.

+*Note:* Variable descriptions are given in the paper.